 ridgeline.
 Here, you're on the southern edge of the Utah's massive high plateau

-country, looking into the valleys 6000 feet below as they break down towards
+country, looking into the valleys 6000 feet below as they break downhill towards

 Zion National Park.
 The Navajo Lake and Strawberry Point sections of the trail

-let you admire these views (the Te-ah campground to Woods Ranch Section does
+let you admire these views, while the west (Te-ah campground to Woods Ranch) section

 Chad looks down into the salmon-pink